 According to Fortune, the average cable bill as of Sept 2016 is $103 per month.
 And that average sees pretty significant increases every year.
 That means that, on average, people are paying $1236 per year for cable.

-There are so many AWESOME options to replace your cable if you choose to cut the cord.
+There are so many AWESOME options to keep you entertained if you are thinking of getting rid of cable.
 And they can save you upwards of $1000 per year!

 What could YOU do with an extra $1000/year?

-So, if you are ready to get rid of cable, or at least to think about cutting the cord, here are some of the cost effective methods to still get your tv fix:
+So, if you are ready to get rid of cable (or are atleast to thinking about getting rid of cable) here is how to get rid of cable and still get your tv fix:

 Hulu’s cost per month starts at $7.99 which is the plan we use.